 All abstracts should summarize new research that is applicable to the A-CURE mission.
 Clinical, pre-clinical, registry, modeling, and basic science studies are all encouraged to apply.

 All abstracts must be submitted in English with accurate grammar and spelling suitable for publication.
 All data presented in the abstract must be original material.
 All abstracts that use animal studies must adhere to the “Principals of laboratory animal care” (NIH Publication number 85-23, revised 1985).
 If the research being presented involves human subjects, it must conform to the principles of the “Declaration of Helsinki of the World Medical Association”.

-A-CURE requires that abstracts be limited to 300 words total, and all submissions should follow the structured abstract outline below:
+A-CURE requires that abstracts be limited to 3000 characters total (including spaces).
+The character limit is for the abstract body, not including the abstract title, authors and affiliations, or figure legends.
+All submissions should follow the structured abstract outline below:

 Authors may submit up to 2 (two) figures or data tables to support their abstract.
 Please include numerical data with statistical p-value in the Results section when appropriate.
 To save space, commonly used acronyms are allowed in the abstract without a prior definition (i.e., STEMI, MAP, BP, etc.).
 Otherwise, define the term at first use of the acronym or abbreviations by using parentheses.
 References are not permitted in the abstract.

 Grading and selections are blinded for any abstracts being considered for any Grant Awards.